GRAND TARGHEE RESORT GUIDE

 Grand Targhee Resort Overview

 **Grand Targhee will ONLY be selling tickets online for the 2021 season.
 Tickets must be purhchased prior to visiting the resort and beware, they may sell out.
-As of November, season passholders, friends and family lift tickets, Mountain Collective passholders will not be required to book in advance.
+As of November, season passholders, friends and family lift tickets, and Mountain Collective passholders will NOT be required to book in advance.